MeikaFreckelton/mental-health-app/README.md

 # Mental Health App

 I've decided to create this application as a side project to help myself in managing my life and improving all different areas of my own health.
 I want one place where i can organise my daily tasks, track my habits and my moods, keep a personal journal, track my workouts and set goals.
 I'm also using this project to improve my knowledge in ~~react-redux~~, the backend, databases as well as keeping my tech skills up to date and contiuing my learning.
+I've temporarily used the title, "Remember, be here now" in the logo section of the navbar, referencing the book by Ram Dass with the same title.
+I personally love this phrase as a reminder to stay present in my life.

 ## Features